traefik/traefik/.github/ISSUE_TEMPLATE.md

 <!--

-HOW TO WRITE A GOOD ISSUE?
+HOW TO WRITE A GOOD BUG REPORT?

 - Respect the issue template as much as possible.
 - The title should be short and descriptive.